sunisdown/faster_cpython/fat_python.rst

     # enjoy!

 The `fatoptimizer project <https://fatoptimizer.readthedocs.org/>`_ needs the most love.
-Currently, the optimizer is not really smarty.
+Currently, the optimizer is not really smart.
 There is a long `TODO list <https://fatoptimizer.readthedocs.org/en/latest/todo.html>`_.
 Pick a simple optimization, try to implement it, send a pull request on GitHub.
 At least, any kind of feedback is useful ;-)